vegaluisjose/reticle-evaluation/README.md

 The following commands generate data for plotting Figures 14(a)(b)(c).

-* Generate compile run-time data `python3 scripts/compiler_runtime.py`
+* Generate compiler run-time data `python3 scripts/compiler_runtime.py`
 * Generate program run-time and resource usage data `python3 scripts/program_metrics.py`
 * The new data files (csv) should be in `data` directory.
 Run `git diff` to see the changes.